20 Signs That You’re Spoiling Your Dog

 You buy a new squeaky toy to play tug-of-war with, even though the old ones are still in good shape.
 After all, this is the first time your pet has had a toy shaped like a lobster…

-You realise you’re looking forward to your dog’s day at the Puppy Spa next week as much as you’re looking forward to your romantic stay in a spa hotel the following weekend.
+You realize you’re looking forward to your dog’s day at the Puppy Spa next week as much as you’re looking forward to your romantic stay in a spa hotel the following weekend.

 Your bags of dog treats have healthier ingredients than your own treats – all organic, sustainably sourced, and packed with vitamins and minerals.